Blind Faith (miniseries): Production and release

 Based on the 1989 true crime book Blind Faith by Joe McGinniss, production for the miniseries was announced in October 1989.
 The miniseries was initially broadcast in two parts, premiering on February 11, 1990.
 It was adapted by John Gay and directed by Paul Wendkos, with a total runtime of 190 minutes.

 Blind Faith was nominated in 1990 for a Primetime Emmy Award for Outstanding Miniseries, Outstanding Art Direction for a Miniseries or a Special (for part II), Outstanding Achievement in Hairstyling for a Miniseries or a Special (for part I) and Outstanding Editing for a Miniseries or a Special - Single Camera Production (for part II).
 It was also nominated in 1991 for an ACE Eddie award for Best Edited Episode from a Television Mini-Series (for part II).

 During filming, Joanna Kerns became very close with Robert and Maria Marshall's eldest son, Roby Marshall, who served as a consultant on the miniseries.
 It was through that relationship that Roby met actress Tracey Gold, who had costarred with Kerns on the TV series Growing Pains.
 Marshall and Gold married in 1994 and are currently raising four sons together.

+A 185 minute version was released on VHS in 1992.
+As of June 2025, there has been no DVD or Blu-ray release.